 The Basic Steps of Making Cheese

-While the actual procedure can vary from one cheese to another, the basic steps are the same:
+While the actual procedure can vary from one cheese to another, the basic cheesemaking procedure is the same:

-- Add starter culture to the milk, which will begin to ferment the cheese
+- Add starter culture to milk, which will begin to ferment the cheese.

 - Add salt.